Icinga/get-started-docs/doc/include/tab-repository.md

     !!!
 Info
         A paid repository subscription is required for SLES repositories.
 Get more information on [icinga.com/subscription](https://icinga.com/subscription)

-        Don’t forget to fill in the username and password section with your credentials in the local .repo file.
+        Don't forget to fill in the username and password section with your credentials in the local .repo file.

     First add the official repositories: